samuel-h-tinker/vla-learning-curve-analysis/README.md

 **How many training examples does a Vision-Language-Action model need to reliably execute a physical lab task?**

-This project measures the learning curve of [AIRA](https://github.com/), a Vision-Language-Action (VLA) model paired with a collaborative robot arm designed to automate wet-lab workflows.
+This project measures the learning curve of AIRA, a Vision-Language-Action (VLA) model paired with a collaborative robot arm designed to automate wet-lab workflows.
+AIRA is built on [LabOS](https://ai4labos.com), a published AI-XR co-scientist platform developed by the same team in collaboration with Stanford and Oregon State University.
 The goal is to produce a data-driven answer to a question that currently has none: how much training data does it actually take for a VLA system to reach reliable task performance — and does that number vary predictably by task type?

 *Conducted in collaboration with AIRA | Samuel Tinker, University of Washington*